Episode 12: The Artists Part I.

 Episode 12 is sponsored by Common Good Bakery

 In Traverse City, there are many individuals who have harnessed their passions and resources, resulting in strong communities, big and small.
 Those communities help us power through the winter.

 Episode 11, Winter is sponsored by Burritt’s Fresh Markets.

 The Traversecityist is in love with a new band.
 Meet The Handstanders; Jamey Barnard, Yali Rivlin, Casey Chinnock, Trevor Hobbs, and John Storms Rohm.
 Together these five northern Manistee County residents have created a new regional sound that they describe as fun, raw, expansive, and in the moment.
 They just released their first single, Happiness, available on Spotify and iTunes.
 Their first album is coming soon.

 Episode 9: Strongheart

 In 2001, the Grand Traverse Band of Ottawa and Chippewa Indians collaborated with internationally acclaimed architect Douglas Cardinal to create the Strongheart Civic Center, a place where tribal members could continue to carry on their traditions and culture.
-Douglas Cardinal recalls his journey in becoming an architect, and the process of envisioning Strongheart with the community.
+Douglas Cardinal recalls his journey in becoming an architect, and the process of envisioning Strongheart with this Anishinaabek community.

 Episode 9, Strongheart is sponsored by Ken Richmond, Architect, AIA